 The most common surgical technique used today involves simple excision of the pterygium combined with conjunctival auto-grafting.
 During the procedure, the pterygium is removed and the gap in the conjunctiva left by the removal of the pterygium is filled with a tissue transplant from the upper eyelid.
 The graft is held in place either with sutures or fibrin sealant or glues.
 This graft covers the bare area and acts as a barrier to recurrence.

 An innovative and latest advance in pterygium surgery is “No-stitch Pterygium Surgery”.
 This procedure is similar to transplantation surgery however no stitches are used to hold the autograft in place instead the modern tissue adhesives made of clotting proteins found in human blood are used.
 The adhesive dissolve in a week with no residues and helps in faster recovery.
 No serious blood borne infections have been reported with use of adhesives and this method is considered to be safe.

-In some cases following simple excision, the topical application of the anticancer drug and beta-radiation may be used to minimise the recurrence of pterygium.
+In some cases, following simple excision, the topical application of an anticancer drug and beta-radiation may be used to minimise the recurrence of pterygium.
 Although these therapies may slow the regrowth of pterygium, complications such as ulceration and perforation in the wall of the eye may occur.

-In severe cases where the growth extends towards the center of cornea, a laser treatment may be needed.
-An Excimer laser is used to smooth the surface irregularities and improve vision.
+In severe cases where the growth extends towards the centre of cornea, a laser treatment may be needed.
+An excimer laser is used to smooth the surface irregularities and improve vision.

 Following surgery, you may have soreness and irritation in your eye for a few days for which antibiotic and steroid combination eye drops may be recommended.
 You may also have redness of the eye which usually resolves over the time.
 Pterygium may recur after few weeks or months of surgery.
 You can return to your normal activities within 1 or 2 weeks after surgery.
 Use the eye drops and take protective measures as directed by your doctor.